mrturkan/solar-system-simulation/README.md

 ## Usage
 1. Run the simulation.
 2. Observe the planetary orbits.
-3. Modify the initial conditions in the `Simulation` or `SolarBody` classes to explore different scenarios.
+3. Modify the initial conditions in the `MyPanel` or `SolarBody` classes to explore different scenarios.

 ## How It Works
 ### Physics Model